Job-shop scheduling: Johnson's algorithm

 By doing so, we have reduced the m-Machine problem into a Two Machining center scheduling problem.
 We can solve this using Johnson's method.

 Makespan prediction

 Machine learning has been recently used to predict the optimal makespan of a JSP instance without actually producing the optimal schedule.
-Preliminary results show an accuracy of around 80% when supervised machine learning methods were applied to classify small randomly generated JSP instances based on their optimal scheduling efficiency compared to the average.
+Preliminary results show around 80% accuracy in classifying small randomly generated JSP instances by optimal scheduling efficiency using supervised learning.

 Example

 Here is an example of a job-shop scheduling problem formulated in AMPL as a mixed-integer programming problem with indicator constraints: